kariru-k/MicroservicesP-F/README.md

 # Platform Service Microservice

-This project refers to one of two microservices developed as part of a portfolio to show microservices comprehension.
+This project refers to the creation of two microservices developed as part of a portfolio to show a vivid comprehension of microservice architecture.

 The project above demostrates a level of sufficiency in:
 * Creating REST APIs in controllers by following MVC pattern as well as the repository pattern